Reavershark/meshdevice-android/README.md

 # meshdevice-android
-Android app for the Mesh Device
+Minimal prototype android app for the Mesh Device with a lot of debug information.